Wonderful Wanderings

 1. Luggage and day pack

 While I love traveling carry-on only, that was not going to happen for South Africa.
-Both Boyfriend and I took a large suitcase and a regular backpack with us.
+Both my former boyfriend and I took a large suitcase and a regular backpack with us.
 I also packed a lighter backpack that I used as a daypack and brought my PacSafe anti-theft purse to take to dinner with me in the evenings.

 One of our suitcases is a brandless one that we got for free with a magazine subscription ages ago.